 Human symbolic language is a distinctly human thing where the parts of the brain artificially order and label things for convenient use.
 Not unlike a computer, humans translate sensory information into symbols.

-In my area of epistemology (the study of the natue and limits of knowledge), a key to know is that human biology and thinking are primary about functioning and survival, and function involves and in fact requires the distortion and suppression of information, the use of unconscious biases and even lying to oneself.
+In my area of philosophy, a key to know is that human biology and thinking are primarily about functioning and survival, and function involves and in fact requires the distortion and suppression of information, the use of unconscious biases and even lying to oneself.
 Human perception and thinking is distorted and delusory in many ways.

-Whether our mental methods used for function can also, as a side effect, prove or examine objective and metaphysica.truth is a question to ponder and one humans cannot actually answer.
-Though I am highly skeptical.
+Whether our mental methods used for function can also, as a side effect, prove or examine objective and metaphysical truth is a question to ponder and one humans cannot actually answer.

 * * * *